Is the Citi Virtual Credit Card the Best Choice for You?

 - Click Generate

 From this point on, you can easily use a new temporary account number generated by the Citi virtual credit card every time you make an online or phone purchase.

 Your virtual credit card is like a standard credit card that has been designed to improve the security of your transactions.
-Every time you use the virtual card online, it creates a 16-digit temporary pseudo-number (also known as “controlled payment number”) similar to your actual credit card number, with the aim of protecting your privacy and shielding you from potential identity theft.
+Every time you use the virtual card online, it creates a 16-digit temporary pseudo-number (also known as “controlled payment number”) similar to your actual credit card number.
+Put simply, the Citibank credit card number generated by the bank’s virtual credit card protects your privacy and shields you from potential identity theft.